ExitValue.ai

 How does cyclicality affect industrial equipment valuations?

 Cyclicality is the biggest discount factor for industrial equipment.
 Businesses tied to single end-markets like oil & gas, automotive tooling, or ag equipment trade at lower multiples because buyers price in the next downturn.
-Diversification across four or more end-markets typically adds 1-2x EBITDA to the multiple.
+Diversification across four or more end-markets typically adds platform-tier earnings multiples to the multiple.

 What does customer concentration do to my valuation?

-Any single customer above 25% of revenue raises buyer concern.
-Above 40% triggers either a 1-2x EBITDA discount or a meaningful portion of the purchase price held back in escrow tied to that customer's retention post-close.
+Any single customer above a percent-of-revenue figure raises buyer concern.
+Above 40% triggers either a platform-tier earnings multiples discount or a meaningful portion of the purchase price held back in escrow tied to that customer's retention post-close.
 Diversifying customer base before sale can be one of the highest-ROI value creation activities.

 How is the installed base valued in an industrial equipment deal?